-10. Stop wasting time on things you shouldn’t be doing
+Number 10: Stop wasting time on things you shouldn’t be doing

-9. Spend $0 on things you can’t measure
+Number 9: Spend $0 on things you can’t measure

 Too many marketing teams are doing branding work (which needs to be done – I’m not arguing that) but at the end of the day, you’re not being measured by the branding work you do, you’re being measured by the results of your marketing campaigns.
 If this is happening to you, for the love of everything, call it out.

-8. Establish a visitor value
+Number 8: Establish a visitor value

-7. Prove lifetime customer value
+Number 7: Prove lifetime customer value

-5. Start holding yourself accountable
+Number 5: Start holding yourself accountable

-4. Get buy-in from your sales team
+Number 4: Get buy-in from your sales team

-Sales teams are a pain in the ass; I get it.
-Marketers do all the work and sales people get all the glory.
+Sales teams can be a pain in the ass — I get it.
+Marketers do all the work and salespeople get all the glory.
 Embrace this, encourage this, get your sales leaders to buy into what you are doing with your marketing.
 The easiest way to make this happen is to integrate with them.
-Have meetings together.
 Stop having sales meetings and marketing meetings and start having sales and marketing meetings.

-3. To be specific is to be brave
+Number 3: To be specific is to be brave

 Clearly define the major objectives you want to accomplish with your marketing and sales teams.
 Not just leads and sales, but process improvements and content creation goals.
 When you are specific, you put yourself and your team in a position of extreme accountability with each other.

-2. Report what matters
+Number 2: Report what matters

 We are marketing people in an age when numbers and data are at every corner.
-Lack of tracking isn’t the problem, lack of focus on what you should be looking at is the biggest hurdle.
+Lack of tracking isn’t the problem.
+Lack of focus on what you should be looking at is the biggest hurdle.
 Make sure you and your leadership team align perfectly on what success looks like and report on those specific benchmarks.
-Don’t get distracted with numbers that look great, but don’t really matter.
+Don’t get distracted with numbers that look great but don’t really matter.